 The basic process for managing risks in an Agile environment is the same as any other environment; however, it may not be as rigid and structured.

 How is Risk Management for Agile different?
-Most people think of a conventional approach to risk management built around a plan-driven approach to project management.
-I want to share my thoughts on a broader view of risk management for Agile project environments.
-This approach will also work in a traditional plan-driven project management environment.
-Background …
+Most people think of a conventional approach to risk management built around a plan-driven approach to project management which heavily emphasizes risk avoidance I want to share my thoughts on a risk management approach for Agile project environments.
+This approach can also be used in a traditional plan-driven …